developershubhamsingh/Node/notes.md

 => when writing logics <% logics %>
 => else for binding <%=variable names%>

-=>destructing in js:if both the side have the same value then remove one value and write one value .
+=> destructing in js : if both the side have the same value then remove one value and write one value .
     ex: category = category (then write it as only)  category .

 # Database (Mongodb) :